 - Forget about failure—Sometimes plans bomb.
 It’s going to happen.
 Even the most thought-out ad campaign can crash and burn after only a day or so.
 And despite how well something worked for someone else, not every marketing plan works for all authors.
 You may not have the audience to pull off what your buddy did.
 Or you may not have the resources to replicate it—in terms of either time, money, or know-how.
 That’s cool.
 Try things anyway.
 And if they bomb, dust yourself off and try something else.
 The only way to succeed in marketing is to keep trying new things.
 It’s been the rule for decades, and it’s not going anywhere.
 The only sure thing in marketing is that everything that works will one day not work.
 Be willing and able to adjust, and don’t lament failure.

 That’s it for the more advanced approaches to author marketing.
-Next time we’ll look at a few ‘Best Practices’ that both beginning and advanced marketers should keep in mind.
+Next time we’ll look at a few ‘Best Practices’ that both beginning and advanced marketing authors should keep in mind.